ivanceras/balisong/Progress.md

 ##March 17,2015
 	* Light calculation with normals now work

+##March 18, 2015
+	* Change the xyz orientation, pattern to unreal, blender, by using Z as up (previously Y as up)

 ##March 24, 2015
 	* Derivation of normals from voxel structure itself made progress, initial calculation.
 Looks ugly